View previous topic :: View next topic |

 Mumbai airport in the city centre: I guess old-time Mumbaikars wouldn't agree, since Santa Cruz is hardly Mumbai/Bombay.
 The city has grown by leaps and bounds in such a way that what was once an outside suburb, is now of the centre-most points, without any scope for expansion.
 The meal sounds good in quantity, though you say that the taste was average.
 Jet's food offering, as you hav rightly observed, seems to have improved post their transformation into an all-FSC avatar, as we hear from other accounts.

 The auto-recline ATR seats: I guess you haven't been on one of the ancient Air India Regional ATR-42s, I guess.
-Much has been said about those, on this forum The low-sodium meal on the ATR leg looks nice!
+Much has been said about those, on this forum Smile The low-sodium meal on the ATR leg looks nice!

 Thank you for the RJA pictures as well, a place exotic for many of us.